neicnordic/sda-dashboard/dev_utils/README.md

 The docker compose contains the followin services:
 - sda-db, sda-mq
-- minion (as S3 backend instance)
+- minio (as S3 backend instance)
 - sda-pipeline
 - logging (ELK stack and Grafana)
-- bootstrapt script
+- bootstrap script

 ## Start the services
 To start the services run